matloff/TidyverseSkeptic/README.md

 seeming implication that such a student's use of base-R would be "taking the easy way out."
 But doesn't that mean base-R is easier?

-The Tidyers oppose teaching loops to beginners, on the grounds that loop coding is error-prone.
-That is open to debate, but the point is that loops are easier to debug; the sophisticated machinery that Tidyers want in lieu of loops, FP, is NOT easy to debug (more on this below).
-Here the Tidyers' "cure is worse than the disease.".

-The above article is so purist that it even recommends against teaching **lm()**.
-Use **broom**, they say.

 ## "dplyr or bust"

 The Tidyers become so focused on Tidy that they try to solve every